What To Bring

 Things Not To Bring

-There are certain things that are prohibited by all rehab centers.
-This is to ensure safety of everyone, including you.
+To ensure the safety of everyone, including you.
 The list varies by center, but the following items are generally always banned:

 • Narcotics or prohibited prescriptions